This tutorial guides you through deploying smart contracts on Arc Testnet with

 You’ll create a

-Circle Dev-Controlled Wallet ,
+Circle Dev-Controlled SCA Wallet ,

-pre-audited contract templates (ERC-20, ERC-721, ERC-1155, Airdrop).
+then deploy pre-audited contract templates (ERC-20, ERC-721, ERC-1155, Airdrop).

 These pre-audited templates represent building blocks: ERC-20 for money and